skybrush-io/studio-blender/README.md

  2. We offer an online tool for converting drone shows into .skyc, which is called automatically by this add-on.
 To use the online converter, you need to register an acoount at https://account.skybrush.io.

 The exporter plugin will decide automatically which route is available for you.

+# Support

+For any support questions please contact us at support@collmot.com.